Is Your Dog Pooping Blood? Causes & Actions

 Black or tarry blood in dog poop

 If you notice black or tarry blood in your dog’s stool, this is called melena.
-This blood is coming from higher in the dog’s digestive tract and is digested.
+This blood is coming from higher in the dog’s digestive tract and has been digested.
 There are many possible causes for this as well.

-Many times, your dog’s stool will resemble coffee grounds.
-With melena, the blood could originate from the lungs, pharynx, esophagus, stomach, or upper small intestines.
-Because it travels further through the digestive system it is digested, making it look almost black.
+With melena, your dog’s stool may resemble coffee grounds.
+The blood could originate from the lungs, pharynx, esophagus, stomach, or upper small intestines.
+Because it travels further through the digestive system, it gets digested, making it look almost black.

 If you suspect your dog is showing signs of melena, you should contact your veterinarian immediately.